Aug. 30, 2025 - Freedomain Radio - Stefan Molyneux

 So if we say biological life is finite, and if we remove the definition of mortality, we end up with immortality, but it's an anti-concept because we're taking something that defines human life and just removing it.

-Now, if all numbers represent some kind of limitation, Then if we say infinite in terms of numbers or counting, we've taken the definition of numbers and we've created an anti-concept which is we've simply removed the limitation.
+Now, if all numbers represent some kind of limitation, then if we say infinite in terms of numbers or counting, we've taken the definition of numbers and we've created an anti-concept, which is simply we've simply removed the limitation.

 We've created an anti-concept.